 Iliotibial band syndrome describes a condition where the iliotibial band rubs against a bony prominence at the outer aspect of the knee and typically causes inflammation and damage to local tissue.

 If you are suffering from iliotibial band syndrome, don’t delay.
 Book to see a healthcare professional who will work with you to keep your body in top condition.

 What is the Iliotibial Band (ITB)?

-The iliotibial band (ITB) is a long band of connective tissue than runs down the outer aspect of the thigh.
+The iliotibial band (ITB) is a long band of connective tissue that runs down the outer aspect of the thigh.
 It originates from two muscles on the outer aspect of the hip (the tensor fascia latae (TFL) and gluteus maximus – figure 1) and runs down past the knee to attach into the lower leg bone (tibia).
 As the ITB crosses the knee, it overlies a bony prominence known as the femoral epicondyle.
-As the knee bends and straightens the ITB flicks over this bony prominence which places friction on the ITB and local soft tissue.
-If this friction becomes excessive or too repetitive (such as during excessive running) the ITB or local tissue can become damaged or inflamed resulting in pain.
+As the knee bends and straightens, the ITB flicks over this bony prominence, which places friction on the ITB and local soft tissue.
+If this friction becomes excessive or too repetitive, such as during excessive running, the ITB or local tissue can become damaged or inflamed resulting in pain.
 When this occurs the condition is known as Iliotibial band syndrome.

 Patients with iliotibial band syndrome usually experience some of the following symptoms:

 - Pain on the outer aspect of the knee